ansys/grantami-bomanalytics/examples/index.rst

       How to perform compliance substance queries for substances, materials, parts, and with external data sources

-   .. grid-item-card:: Sustainability
+   .. grid-item-card:: Sustainability examples
       :padding: 2 2 2 2
       :link: 4_Sustainability/index
       :link-type: doc

       How to perform sustainability queries and to analyze the results

-   .. grid-item-card:: Sustainability summary
+   .. grid-item-card:: Sustainability summary examples
       :padding: 2 2 2 2
       :link: 5_Sustainability_summary/index
       :link-type: doc

       How to perform sustainability summary queries and to analyze the results

-   .. grid-item-card:: Bills of materials
+   .. grid-item-card:: Bills of materials examples
       :padding: 2 2 2 2
       :link: 6_Bills_of_materials/index
       :link-type: doc